Future Dualities: Centralisation & Distribution

 - How do you use your power to create positive impact?

-- How can you retain the power to create impact, while maintaining trust with your customers and partners?
+- How can you retain the power to create impact while maintaining your customers and partners trust?

 - Who has power in your organisation, and who is at the table when decisions are made?